techno-tim/techno-tim.github.io/_posts/2024-09-28-proxmox-backup-server.md

 - [Proxmox Backup Server Prune Simulator](https://pbs.proxmox.com/docs/prune-simulator/)

 - [Guide on using NFS for your Proxmox Backup Server Dataset](https://www.derekseaman.com/2023/04/how-to-setup-synology-nfs-for-proxmox-backup-server-datastore.html)
+  - I followed this guide but stored the dataset on my TrueNAS server on an NFS share.
+The process is almost the same except use TrueNAS instead of Synology.

 ## Join the conversation